-Ok, I don’t actually think this.
-But I have heard people say this and it breaks my heart.
+I have heard people say that teenagers shouldn’t be allowed in Kids Ministry.
+This breaks my heart.
 Let me tell you why.

 My parents have been in ministry my entire life.
 My parents also involved me in the ministry my whole life.

 - I was 7 years old, the first time I was in a puppet skit.
 I was so short; I could just stand up in the bottom part of the puppet stage (instead of kneeling).

 - I was 10 years old when I taught my first preschool class.
 Granted there were only about 3 kids in the class, but I followed the curriculum every week.